Esri/arcgis-runtime-samples-android/java/animate-3d-graphic/README.md

 # Animate 3D graphic

-An `OrbitGeoElementCameraController` follows a graphic while the graphic's position and rotation are animated.
+A camera follows a graphic while the graphic's position and rotation are animated.

 ![Image of animate 3D graphic](animate-3d-graphic.png)